Yankees vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Aaron Judge and the New York Yankees head into the second of a three-game series against Nick Senzel and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.
+Nick Senzel and the Cincinnati Reds take on Anthony Rizzo and the New York Yankees at Great American Ball Park on Sunday at 11:35 AM ET.

-The Yankees are the favorite in this one, at -165, while the underdog Reds have +140 odds to win.
-A 10.5-run over/under has been listed in this contest.
+The Yankees have been listed as -155 moneyline favorites for this matchup with the Reds (+125).
+A 9.5-run over/under is set for the game.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.